torvalds/linux/Documentation/scsi/lpfc.rst

   patch is part of the standard 2.6.10 kernel.

   By default, the driver expects the patches for block/unblock interfaces to be present in the kernel.
-No #define needs to be set to enable support.
+Anal #define needs to be set to enable support.

 Kernel Support
 ==============

   This source package is targeted for the upstream kernel only.
-(See notes at the top of this file).
+(See analtes at the top of this file).
 It relies on interfaces that are slowing migrating into the kernel.org kernel.